section-engineering-education/engineering-education/content/articles/feedforward-and-recurrent-neural-networks-python-implimentation/index.md

 In the above code;
 - You can read the data from a URL to get a percentage of the data for the test, and then you can divide that percentage by the percentage of train data.
 The train and test data are returned as single-dimensional arrays once the data has been scaled.
 - We begin by creating rows of non-overlapping time steps for Keras model training.
-This is done in preparation for training with time series data.
+This is done in preparation for training with time-series data.
 - We create the RNN model and train.
 - Afterwards, we calculate the mean square error, which measures how far the actual values deviate from the forecast ones.
-- At the end, we view the result.
+- In the end, we view the result.

 You can view the whole code [here](https://colab.research.google.com/drive/12qCImoXnP-WesLZXJZzRqZ0FMlsvEjwc?usp=sharing).

 ### Difference between RNN and Feed-forward neural network
-- In contrast to feedforward networks, recurrent neural networks feature a single weight parameter across all layers of the network.
+- In contrast to feedforward networks, recurrent neural networks feature a single weight parameter across all network layers.
 Reinforcement learning can still be achieved by adjusting these weights using backpropagation and gradient descent.
 - Unlike recurrent neural networks, which continuously feed information from input to output, feedforward neural networks constantly feed data back into the input for further processing and final output.
 - Recurrent neural networks contain a feedback loop that allows data to be recycled back into the input before being forwarded again for further processing and final output, whereas feedforward neural networks just forward data from input to output.
 Data can only flow in one direction in feedforward neural networks.
-Data from prior levels can't be saved because of this forward traveling pattern, hence there is no internal state or memory.
-RNN, on the other hand, uses a loop to cycle through the data, allowing it to keep track of both old and new information.
+Data from prior levels can't be saved because of this forward traveling pattern; hence there is no internal state or memory.
+RNN, on the other hand, uses a loop for cycling through the data, allowing it to keep track of both old and new information.

 ### Conclusion
-In this tutorial we learned about both feed forward and recurrent neural networks.
-We also lerned about their implimentations using python language and in addition, we coverd their difference.
+In this tutorial, we learned about both feed-forward and recurrent neural networks.
+We also learned about their implementations using python language, and in addition, we covered their difference.

 Happy coding!